Art projectors are one of the important tools for artists. They allow you to scale your sketches and precisely recreate them on a larger canvas.

 Art Projector accessory: Get a tripod stand

-If you do not want the projector to permanently occupy a certain section of your art studio.
-Or you want the flexibility of being able to shift and move the projector without difficulties, it is recommended to get a projector stand (Amazon).
+If you want the flexibility of moving your projector in and around the working space, it is recommended to get a projector stand (Amazon).

 Every projector is different.
 Some have great image quality, others are portable.
 Some projectors are very bright other need a dark room to work properly.